 - Nineteenth-Century British Fiction (L348)—Mid-level literature course.
-Designed and currently teaching a course on the novel and short fiction in the Romantic and Victorian eras.
+Taught a course on the novel and short fiction in the Romantic and Victorian eras.
 Coverage includes the domestic novel, the sensation novel, the realist novel, detective fiction, gothic fiction, publishing history, and literary afterlives.
 FA15, FA16, FA17.

 - Literature for Adolescents (L376)—Mid-level literature course.
-Designed and currently teaching a course on issues related to the development, audience, purpose, significance, and censorship of young adult literature.
+Currently teaching a course on issues related to the development, audience, purpose, significance, and censorship of young adult literature.
 Coverage includes a range of texts from the 1970s through the present today that deal with issues of sexuality, race, otherness, disability, technology, and fan cultures.
 FA16, SP17.

 - Women and Literature (L207)—Introductory-level literature course.
-Designed and scheduled to teach a course on approaches to the critical study of women writers in British and American literature.
+Taught a course on approaches to the critical study of women writers in British and American literature.
 Coverage includes the history of authorship, feminist theory, 19th-21st-century fiction, realism, post-colonialism, and speculative fiction.
 SP16.